ronbeltran/tornado-wsgi-mode/README.md

 This is a [Tornado Web][Tornado Web] project template that is configured to run as a WSGIApplication.
-Hence, you cannot use self.flush() or any asynchronous methodsprovided by the tornado web framework.
+Hence, you cannot use self.flush() or any asynchronous methods provided by the tornado web framework.

 ###Integrated Third Party Libraries: